QR-AttendX/.github/profile/README.md

 Is an Attendance Monitoring System that uses QR Code to verify student's attendance for today

 ### NOTE:
-This Organization will be archived soon at the end of 2026
+This Organization is now a public archive, full details will be shown later